 Some of the criteria of the categories will overlap, that reflects the fluid nature of content strategy as an emerging discipline.
 So we encourage you to think of them as different ways of framing or presenting the great work you’ve done this year.
 So choose the frame that fits your project best.

 How long do I have left to submit my entry?

 The deadline for submissions is Friday 27 March 2020.
 Please use our submission form to provide details of your entry and attach related content (such as screenshots of relevant content or infographics communicating the success of a project).

 Before entering the ContentEd Awards, please see our award rules and guidelines.

-And we’ll look forward to seeing you all dressed up and ready to win in Edinburgh on Thursday 27 June 2019.
+And we’ll look forward to seeing you all dressed up and ready to win in Bristol on Thursday 11 June 2020.